Small Print, Big Responsibility

 Labeling Rules for Chemical and Cosmetic Products

-The CLP (Classification, Labeling and Packaging) regulation applies to chemical products (e.g., cleaning agents, aerosol cans) requires the mandatory display of the production code and batch number
+For chemical products (e.g., cleaning agents, aerosol cans), the CLP (Classification, Labelling and Packaging) regulation applies.
+This regulation requires the mandatory indication of the production code and batch number along with hazard symbols

-the lot number and production date must be included in accordance with the "traceability" principle
+In cosmetic products, the lot number and production date must be included to ensure "traceability"

-Electrojet recommendation: pigment-based inks with high solvent resistance should be used.
-Electrojet's specially formulated series provide permanence against chemical vapors and UV light.
+Electrojet recommendation: In these sectors, pigment-based inks with high solvent resistance should be used.
+Electrojet's specially formulated series provide durability against chemical vapors and UV light.

 International Compliance in Export Products

-Electrojet solution: Electrojet software systems automatically apply different date formats by country.
-This makes it easy to code both domestic and export products from the same production line.
+Electrojet solution: Electrojet software systems automatically apply different date formats depending on the country.
+This makes it easy to code both local and export products from the same production line.

 Things to Consider During the Compliance and Audit Process